Fresh & Easy: Closure

 On October 21, 2015, Fresh & Easy announced it was closing all of its stores.
 Brendan Wonnacott, a spokesman for the chain, said Fresh & Easy was starting "the process for an organized wind-down."
 According to Wonnacott, Fresh & Easy did not have enough cash and could not obtain financing to continue operating the business.
 In a Chapter 7 manner, stores would be liquidated and closed within the next few weeks.
-The stores began a liquidation sale on October 24, 2015, and by November 13, 2015, all of their stores were closed, along with the termination of the Friends Rewards program.
-Since then, the Fresh & Easy brand has totally vanished.
+The stores began a liquidation sale on October 24, 2015, and by November 13, 2015, all of their stores were closed, along with the termination of the Friends Rewards program., marking the death of the Fresh & Easy brand.

 On October 30, 2015, Fresh & Easy filed for Chapter 11 bankruptcy for the second time in two years.

 After negotiations between Fresh & Easy, through their financial advisers, FTI Consulting, Inc. and Industrial Assets Corp., led by Venice Gamble (the Director of Legal & Business Development for Industrial Assets) and Nyk Westbrook (who is the Director of Business Development for Industrial Assets Corp.) for Industrial Assets Corp., and Mary Ann Kaptain (who is a Managing Director for FTI Consulting, Inc.) for Fresh & Easy, to have Industrial Assets Corp. and Maynards Industries become employed as the Auctioneer to liquidate Fresh & Easy's equipment, on November 5, 2015, Fresh & Easy filed an application for court approval to engage a liquidation company, Industrial Assets Corp. and Maynards Industries, to hold a public auction.
 Venice Gamble, the liquidation firm's Director of Legal & Business Development signed the Declaration in Support of Employment of the Auctioneer.
 (See Exhibit 1 [Page 50-55] of the Pleadings).

 On November 20, 2015, the U.S. Bankruptcy Court approved the request and application to have Industrial Assets Corp. and Maynards Industries employed as the auctioneer.

 On December 12, 2015, Industrial Assets Corp. and their subsidiaries, BidItUp Auctions Worldwide, together with Maynards Industries, held a public auction at Fresh & Easy's distribution center in Riverside, California, where all of Fresh & Easy's hard assets, including tractors, trailers, and other furnishings, fixtures, and equipment ("FF&E") were liquidated and sold at auction.